 - Address educational needs for in-training physiatrists including greater exposure across the care continuum, and support the educational needs of the physiatrist in practice.

-Beginning in person at the 2018 Annual Assembly and continuing online on PhyzForum, the Rehabilitation Care Continuum Learning Collaborative is your place to connect and learn from other members.
+The Rehabilitation Care Continuum Learning Collaborative is your place to connect and learn from other members.
 Join the community today to hear the experiences of your peers and provide your input.
 Learn more about learning collaboratives here.